Jorenar/blog/2023-02-26-gotophobia-harmful.md

 >     // Cleanup here
 > ```
 >
-> Without `goto`, you’d have to check an error condition
+> Without `goto`, youΓÇÖd have to check an error condition
 > flag in all of the loops to get all the way out.

 ## Breaking loop from inside a `switch` statement